Once the sun has gone down, the chiminea can keep your home warm and cozy.

-But instead of replacing it, you can simply repaint the surface with a heat resistant paint.
+But instead of replacing it, you can simply repaint the surface with heat-resistant paint.

-When its about picking the right paint for chiminea, you will need to use a paint that is best suited for stoves, ovens, and BBQs.
+When it’s about picking the right paint for a clay chiminea, you will need to use paint that is best suited for stoves, ovens, and BBQs.

-One such paint that I found useful is Rust-Oleum Stove & BBQ Spray Paint which is heat-resistant, ultra-tough and quick at drying.
+One such paint that I found helpful is Rust-Oleum Stove & BBQ Spray Paint which is heat-resistant, ultra-tough, and quick at drying.

-Such paints can cover surfaces while resisting the effects of the heat.
+Such paints can cover surfaces while resisting the effects of heat.

-This means that you can easily clean the surface of your chiminea, so that it will last for many years of use with a little cleaning and maintenance.
+This means you can easily clean and repaint the surface of your clay or metal chiminea so that it will last for many years of use with a bit of cleaning and maintenance.

 Step 1 – Wash & Clean